 Though the Downtown Islamic Center is great, maybe the Chicago Center for Arabic Language and Culture (CALC) is the place to find an Arabic course for you.

 Could CALC be the place where you finally learn Arabic?

 The Center for Arabic Language and Culture is a non-profit organization dedicated to the teaching of Arabic for K-12 students, but they also accept adults wanting to gain a second or third language!
 The fees are not very high, the classes are super rewarding, and you could leave with a solid basis in Arabic grammar, enough phrases to hold a conversation, and an improved understanding of the importance of Arabic for every single Muslim around the world.

 Who knows?
 Maybe you could also be part of the next team of students who travel to Doha for the annual Arabic Debate Championship!
 Last year, CALC’s students won.

 In any case, this Center is dedicated to the Arabic language and the learning of it.
 It is also a partner of the Arts and Business Council Chicago.

 If there are numerous solutions to learn Arabic for free, another option is Superprof, with tutoring lessons in Arabic available to students in the comfort of their own home.

 No students to disturb your Arabic language courses: 100% of the professor’s time will be spent on you from the start to the end of the lesson.
 Which will give you a chance to advance at amazing speed!
 From Arabic vocabulary, to listening skills and pronunciation.
 Your tutor will have you covered.

-This service is also available in NYC, where you can find tutoring lessons for Arabic language learning in New York City.
+This service is also available in NYC, where you can find tutoring lessons for Arabic learning in New York City.